Determined-Modeller/H2AuxInvestTest/README.md

 - Socials: Follow the project on linkedin to stay up in the loop for updates and reports https://www.linkedin.com/company/h2auxinvest/

 ### Our Mission
-In Scotland's Hydrogen Supply Chain, knowledge transfer faces significant hurdles.
+In Scotland's hydrogen supply chain, knowledge transfer faces significant hurdles.
 H2AuxInvest is dedicated towards turning this current weakness into a sector-wide strength with an open ecosystem.

 ### The Challenge